shredware/blog/content/reasons-why-you-should-use-cloudfleet.md

 If possible, your emails will be encrypted.
 To make this easy CloudFleet uses PGP, the standard that is most widely used to encrypt and sign emails.

-CloudFleet will synchronize your calendar appointmentsand contacts across all your devices, like you are used to.
+CloudFleet will synchronize your calendar appointments and contacts across all your devices, like you are used to.

 For the Calendar CloudFleet uses the CalDAV standard that is understood by all